percona/postgres/contrib/pg_tde/documentation/docs/functions.md

 For the third parameter (`true`, `false`, or omitted):

-* `true` (default if omitted): Requires the key to be newly created.
+* `true`: Requires the key to be newly created.
 If a key with the same name already exists, the function fails.
-* `false`: Reuses the existing key with that name, if present.
+* `false` (default if omitted): Reuses the existing key with that name, if present.
 If the key does not exist, a new key is created.

 ### pg_tde_set_key_using_global_key_provider